Uko-TAL/TheStarWarsDemo/README.md

 All technical details are mentionned at the end of the demo.
 All the source files are available in the repo.

+And a tutorial to explain the details of the SW Scroller is also available in the repo.

 ## Music
 I have initially composed the music using modern tools such as Ableton Live and virtual synths, and I have then converted it to the MOD Protracker format.
 Both versions are provided here:
 - The classical M.K.
 MOD format as played in the demo: https://github.com/Uko-TAL/TheStarWarsDemo/blob/main/Music/Oldskool.mod
 - The modern & initial version: https://github.com/Uko-TAL/TheStarWarsDemo/blob/main/Music/Oldskool_ModernVersion.mp3

+## Updates
+- 2021/08/10: Add a tutorial to explain the details of the scroller

 # Enjoy !